craigduncanlab/datamerger/README.md

 This will produce a markdown output file with .md extension, in the output folder.

-Use this as the input file for the workflow above.
+Use this as the input file for the autostyler input.